The Approach

 How does the ongoing relationship work?

 Most clients engage through a monthly advisory arrangement.
 This provides consistent access to counsel, regular check-ins, and the ability to call or email whenever questions arise.
-Over time, your attorney develops a deep understanding of your situation, which allows increasingly valuable and personalized guidance.
+Over time, your lawyer develops a deep understanding of your situation, which allows increasingly valuable and personalized guidance.

 What states are served?